Home Remodeling ROI: Is Your Project Worth the Money?

 3. How long do you plan to live in the home?

-4. Can you afford the renovation without recouping a full or near-full ROI?
+4. Can you afford the renovation if you don’t recoup the full or significant amount of your investment?

 5. How long will the renovation last?